10up/ElasticPress/README.md

     ```

     Possible values for ```relation``` are ```OR``` and ```AND```.
 If ```relation``` is set to ```AND```, all inner queries must be true for a post to be returned.
 If ```relation``` is set to ```OR```, only one of the inner meta queries must be true for the post to be returned.

+    ```type``` supports the following values:  'NUMERIC', 'BINARY', 'CHAR', 'DATE', 'DATETIME',
+    'DECIMAL', 'SIGNED', 'TIME', and 'UNSIGNED'.
+By default WordPress casts meta values to these types in MySQL so some of these don't make sense in the context of Elasticsearch.
+ElasticPress does no "runtime" casting but instead compares the value to a different type compiled during indexing

+    * `NUMERIC` - Compares query `value` to integer version of stored meta value.
+    * `SIGNED` - Compares query `value` to integer version of stored meta value.
+    * `UNSIGNED` - Compares query `value` to integer version of stored meta value.
+    * `BINARY` - Compares query `value` to raw, unanalyzed version of stored meta value.
+    * `CHAR` - Compares query `value` to raw, unanalyzed version of stored meta value.
+    * `DECIMAL` - Compares query `value` to float version of stored meta value.
+    * `DATE` - Compares query `value` to date version of stored meta value.
+Query `value` must be formated like `2015-11-14`
+    * `DATETIME` - Compares query `value` to date/time version of stored meta value.
+Query `value` must be formated like `2012-01-02 05:00:00` or `yyyy:mm:dd hh:mm:ss`.
+    * `TIME` - Compares query `value` to time version of stored meta value.
+Query `value` must be formated like `17:00:00` or `hh:mm:ss`.

+    If no type is specified, ElasticPress will just deduce the type from the comparator used. ```type``` is very rarely needed to be used.

 * ```post_type``` (*string*/*array*)